beautifugift/Bigmart/README.md

 # Bigmart

-The data was gotten fron Kaggle.
+The data was gotten from Kaggle.

 **About The Dataset**